Bharadwaj-vinay/DevTinder-UI/deploymentNotes.md

 Update Security Group (if necessary):
 Ensure port 80 is open in your AWS EC2 instance's security group to allow HTTP traffic

+.env file are not pushed to git, but we need it when deployed so we create it on the running instance

+    sudo nano .env & copy all the content from your code base and save it